Course Title: Strategic Urban Planning

 Objectives/Learning Outcomes/Capability Development

-Through the course students should:
+Through the course students should acquire the following course learning outcomes:

 - become familiar with important contemporary strategic planning issues and principles in Victoria, Australia and other countries;